 Three safe modes occurred in Q8 causing less data to be collected than originally scheduled.
 The first occurred shortly after the end of Q7 on 2010-12-22 and caused a delay in starting the Q8 observations.
-The second occurred on 2011-02-01, in the middle of the second month.
+The second occurred on 2011-02-01, in the middle of the second month, causing a data gap spanning long-cadence CIN 31915-32045.
 The third occurred on 2011-03-14, causing Q8 to end prematurely.

 In this section we only discuss features of the data that are unique to Q9.
-For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Christiansen et al., 2013).
+For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Van Cleve et al., 2016).

 Certain cadences are flagged to indicate a possible reduction of quality.
-See the QUALITY and SAP\QUALITY columns of the target pixel and light curve files, respectively.
+See the QUALITY and SAP_QUALITY columns of the target pixel and light curve files, respectively.
 Cadences with data anomalies that affect the entire focal plane are shown in the Figure below.
-The meaning of the flags are explained in the Data Characteristics Handbook (Christiansen et al., 2013) and Archive Manual (Thompson and Fraquelli, 2014).
+The meaning of the flags are explained in the Data Characteristics Handbook (Van Cleve et al., 2016) and Archive Manual (Thompson et al., 2016).

 Figure 14: An overview of the location of the data anomalies flagged in Q9.
-ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag 0x07, decimal value 64) was set.